yifandill/Monetary_Policy_Model/README.md

 which can be easily solved using matrix inversion.

-State-Space Form.
+### State-Space Form

 With $P$, the model is characterized by a linear state-space system with the measurement equation

 $$
 \left[\begin{array}{c}